 People have lost their creativity (and also their interest in cooking, as most of them were store-bought.
 This makes me sad on a whole other level, but we'll save that for another day when I feel like ranting about healthy eating.)

 Don't get me wrong, I love a good potato salad.
 But all potato salads are not created equal.

-It’s winning the potato salad game on so many levels.
+It's flavorful, versatile, and easy to make.
+It's winning the potato salad game on so many levels.

 - 7 ounces bacon